urani-trade/solana-mev-literature/README.md

 <br>

-### Our ongoing library featuring a curated selection of technical publications on the Solana blockchain, with a focus on DeFi and MEV.
-It is made from geeks to geeks.
+### Our ongoing library featuring a curated selection of technical publications on the Solana blockchain an, with a focus on DeFi and MEV.
+Made from geeks to geeks.

 <br>
 <br>